 The ferry from Stockholm to Turku was a lot bigger than I expected.
 I was pleasantly surprised to have more personal space in the ferry than in most of the hostels I stayed at.
 I literally had my own room.
 Granted, it was $50 even with the Eurail discount.
-The friend I was skyping frequently at the time said she’d like to go on trains and ferries like I was doing.

 There were casinos on the ferry.
 There were thousands, literally thousands of cabins.
 There were 5 star restaurants.
 There were 3 night clubs.
 Who would have thought?